In this article, I’m going to walk you through how to come up with an awesome travel blog name- without spending too much time overthinking it!

 This article will help you come up with travel blog names and tell you which ones to avoid to help you get started on your blogging journey.

-- 2 Step One: Decide What You Want Your Blog to Be About
+- Step 1: Decide What You Want Your Travel Blog to Be About

-- 4 Step Two: Decide on a Blog Name that is Descriptive, has good SEO, and is Brand friendly
+- Step 2: Decide on a Blog Name that is Descriptive, has good SEO, and is Brand friendly

 Want to Start a Travel Blog but You Don’t Have a Name Yet?

-Step One: Decide What You Want Your Blog to Be About
+Step 1: Decide What You Want Your Travel Blog to Be About

 First things first, getting a clear idea of what your blog will be about will help narrow down your choices when choosing a travel blog name.
 If you are having trouble niche-ing down, try writing down possible blog topics.
 This will be a big help in helping you brainstorm on topics you’re interested in.